rschroll/gmail-scope/README.md

 Gmail Scope for Unity8
 ======================
 It's the new hip way to read email.
-This scope is in an early-beta state.
-Some things may break.
-Use with caution.
+This scope requres Unity8 and Ubuntu Online Accounts.

 Building
 --------